natcap/invest.users-guide/source/roadmap.rst

 -------------
 (Tier 1)

-Although water quality is not an ecosystem service per se, it is an important intermediate output that can connect other InVEST models.
+Although water quality is not an environmental service per se, it is an important intermediate output that can connect other InVEST models.
 The water quality (WQ) model simulates the movement and fate of water quality variables (state-variables) in response to changes in ecosystem structure driven by various management decisions and human activities.
 Hence, this model assesses how management and human activities influence the water quality in coastal and estuarine ecosystems.
 The model can be used for diagnosing the type of WQ problems (e.g., hypoxia, eutrophication, high concentrations of bacteria and toxic chemicals) expected, identifying environmental control aspects for water quality, and setting water quality standards.
-The WQ model can be linked with other Marine InVEST models to evaluate ecosystem services relating to fisheries, aquaculture, habitat quality, and recreation.
+The WQ model can be linked with other Marine InVEST models to evaluate environmental services relating to fisheries, aquaculture, habitat quality, and recreation.
 Consequently, the WQ model can help decision-makers establish management strategies for the desirable use of a water body.

 WQ Model Tier 1a
 ^^^^^^^^^^^^^^^^